-- Composition for sculptures as a self expression. - Portrait and full life study.
-Composition for sculptures as a self expression. - Three dimensional utility object or product designing as a self expression. - -Composition for environmental sculptures in relief and in the round, exploring the suitability of material and image to the chosen environment. - Practice of Modern and contemporary art through new and old medias. - -Metal casting
+- Portrait and full life study.
+Composition for sculptures as a self expression. - Three dimensional utility object or product designing as a self expression.

+-Composition for environmental sculptures in relief and in the round, exploring the suitability of material and image to the chosen environment.

+- Practice of Modern and contemporary art through new and old medias.

+-Metal casting